karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 ## Master File

-The term "master file" is as per the description in {{RFC1035}} Section 5, noting that some software products offer data stores for the master file that are not an actual file on a filesystem, such as a database.
+The term "master file" is as per the description in "Domain Names - Implementation and Specification" ({{RFC1035}}) Section 5, noting that some software products offer data stores for the master file that are not an actual file on a filesystem, such as a database.

 # Catalog Zone Properties

-This section specifies new Catalog Zone level properties, additional to those defined in DNS Catalog Zones ({{RFC9432}}).
+This section specifies new Catalog Zone level properties, additional to those defined in "DNS Catalog Zones" ({{RFC9432}}).

 If initialisation of the underlying master file for the member zone is not required or is disabled in an implementation's configuration, then the various initialisation properties defined in this document MAY be absent, and in that context, their absence DOES NOT constitute a broken catalog zone.

-However, if the initialisation of the underlying master file for the member zone is enabled, and the properties and parameters defined below constitute a broken configuration as defined in this document, then the catalog is broken, and MUST NOT be processed (DNS Catalog Zones Section 5.1 ({{RFC9432}})).
+However, if the initialisation of the underlying master file for the member zone is enabled, and the properties and parameters defined below constitute a broken configuration as defined in this document, then the catalog is broken, and MUST NOT be processed ("DNS Catalog Zones" ({{RFC9432}}) Section 5.1).

 ## Schema Version (version property)

 For this memo, the value of the version resource record is unchanged.

-DNS Catalog Zones ({{RFC9432}}) Section 3 is clear that "Catalog consumers MUST ignore any RRs in the catalog zone for which no processing is specified or which are otherwise not supported by the implementation." and as such the addition of the records outlined in this document will be ignored by implementations that do not recognise them.
+"DNS Catalog Zones" ({{RFC9432}}) Section 3 is clear that "Catalog consumers MUST ignore any RRs in the catalog zone for which no processing is specified or which are otherwise not supported by the implementation." and as such the addition of the records outlined in this document will be ignored by implementations that do not recognise them.

 ## Zone File Initialisation (init property)